pkp/pkp-docs/admin-guide/en/deploy-jobs.md

 supervisorctl reread
 ```

 > **Warning:** We strongly recommend restarting the Worker rather than Supervisor to reflect and consider the new changes pushed to production.
-Restarting Supervisor suddenly will cause the workers to quit abruptly and if the workers are in the middle of processing a job, it will not get the chance to complete the job which may cause undesired.
+Restarting Supervisor suddenly will cause the workers to quit abruptly, and if the workers are in the middle of processing a job, they will not complete the job which may cause undesired effects.
 {:.warning}

-To configure Supervisor on other systems, or to learn more about monitoring processes, read the [Supervisor documentation](http://supervisord.org/index.html).
+To configure Supervisor on other systems or to learn more about monitoring processes, read the [Supervisor documentation](http://supervisord.org/index.html).

 Once you have set up the worker, turn the default job runner off in `config.inc.php`: